 REFRAME IT CONSULTING

 Mark Valentine is the founder and principal of ReFrame It Consulting, which works with foundations and individual donors on grantmaking program design, implementation, and evaluation.
 In parallel, ReFrame It offers nonprofit organizations a range of services that include strategic planning, organizational development, and executive coaching.
 Mark and his colleagues have advised groups working across a diverse array of issues, including: smart growth and sustainable land use, environmental health, energy and climate, marine and coastal conservation, and conservation finance.
 Amongst his clients is a private donor advisory service for which he manages a portfolio of grants focused on advancing sustainable land use policy in key regions of California.
-Mark currently serves as co-chair of Smart Growth California.
+Mark served as a founding co-chair of Smart Growth California.
 See Mark’s reflections on Smart Growth California’s growth over 10 years.